Facing a winter during the coronavirus pandemic

 3. Build in more breaks and exercise into your schedule – our research has told us that walking and time in nature were the two things that most helped the nation cope with the stresses of the pandemic.
 We’ve published a free guide on how you can keep doing this.

-5. Find the positives from lockdown - It could be things you did, or challenges you overcame.
+5. Find the positives from the first lockdown - it could be things you did, or challenges you overcame.
 Ask yourself what was helpful then, and what you can take from that for now.
-If you can’t go out or feel isolated, perhaps it’s a good time to find an online book group, exercise class or even choir.
-If you can volunteer in your community, you can boost your mental health as well as helping others.
+Try to find an online book group, exercise class or even choir.

 6. Plan your finances this winter – including making sure you are getting any benefits you are entitled to and getting help with any debt concerns you may have.